 Licensing & State Laws

-Virginia’s three-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
+Virginia’s multi-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
 The learner’s permit and provisional license stages are key steps.

 At age 15 ½, teens can apply for a learner’s permit in the Commonwealth of Virginia.
 To do so, both teen and parent or guardian must visit their local driver exam office.
 Parents/guardians must sign teens’ application forms, or have their signature notarized on the form.
 Teens must also bring a state-certified copy of their birth certificate, proof of Virginia residency and Social Security card.
 The DMV has helpful online information about document requirements.
 Teens must pass a written driver’s knowledge test.